redirect2me/which-dns/README.md

 ## Using

-My server is running at `which.resolve.rs`.
+My server is running at `which.nameserve.rs`.

 Be forewarned: it is running on the cheapest box I could find with a static IP.
 You can hit it for light, non-commercial use.
 I specifically made the API be JSONP only (i.e. you need to provide a `callback` parameter), so if you abuse it, bad things will happen to your clients!

-Make an HTTPS request to `GUID.which.resolve.rs/api.json?callback=myfunction`.
+Make an HTTPS request to `GUID.which.nameserve.rs/api.json?callback=myfunction`.
 The `GUID` should be a unique string (not necessarily an actual GUID), different for every call.
 It will call `myfunction` with an object that has the following fields:

 * `success` - boolean if it succeeded or not
 * `output` - the result (if it succeeded)
 * `message` - the error message (if it failed)

-You can see it in action on the home page of [resolve.rs](https://resolve.rs).
+You can see it in action on the home page of [resolve.rs](https://resolve.rs/).

 ## Running your own copy